A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

 \section{3{ } The role of gravity}

 We are now able to set up the postulates which must be satisfied for every theory of gravity compatible with the quasi-metric framework.
-These are: (postulates for the metric framework [5] are stated in parenthesis for comparison) \begin{itemize} {\item Space-time is equipped with a metric family ${\bf g}_t$ as described in the previous section, (metric theory: space-time is equipped with one single Lorentzian metric),} {\item Inertial test particles follow curves for which ${\bf a}_t=0$ calculated from (13), (metric theory: the curves are geodesics calculated from (14)),} {\item In the local inertial frames of ${\bf g}_t$ the non-gravitational physics is as in special relativity.
-(Metric theory: in the local Lorentz frames of the metric the non-gravitational physics is as in special relativity.)} \end{itemize} The third postulate means that we may always find a local coordinate system such that the connection coefficients in equation (13) vanish.
-Later we will see that in fact ${\stackrel{\star}{\bf a}}$=${\bf a}_t$, meaning that inertial test particles follow geodesics of ${\,}{\topstar{\nabla}}{\,}$, see equations (48), (49) and the subsequent discussion for verification.
+These are (postulates for the metric framework [5] are stated in parenthesis for comparison) \begin{itemize} {\item Space-time is equipped with a metric family ${\bf g}_t$ as described in the previous section, (metric theory: space-time is equipped with one single Lorentzian metric),} {\item Inertial test particles follow curves for which ${\bf a}_t=0$ calculated from (15), (metric theory: the curves are geodesics calculated from (16)),} {\item In the local inertial frames of ${\bf g}_t$, the non-gravitational physics is as in special relativity.
+(Metric theory: in the local Lorentz frames of the metric, the non-gravitational physics is as in special relativity.)} \end{itemize} The third postulate means that we may always find a local coordinate system such that the connection coefficients in equation (15) vanish.
+Later we will see that in fact ${\stackrel{\star}{\bf a}}$=${\bf a}_t$, meaning that inertial test particles follow geodesics of ${\,}{\topstar{\nabla}}{\,}$, see equations (50), (51) and the subsequent discussion for verification.
 Thus the local inertial frames of ${\bf g}_t$ can be identified with local Lorentz frames, just as in metric theory.
-This means that there can be no local consequences of curved space-time on non-gravitational physics.
-But it is important to note that this applies strictly locally.
+This means that there can be no local consequences of curved space-time for the non-gravitational physics.
+But it is important to notice that this applies strictly locally.
 That is, at any finite scale the geodesics of ${\,}{\topstar{\nabla}}{\,}$ do not coincide with the geodesics of any single space-time metric as long as there is a dependence on $t$.
 This means that the non-gravitational physics at any finite scale may vary in a way incompatible with any metric geometry.
-Despite this any allowable theory does possess local Lorentz invariance (LLI), and furthermore it follows that we do have local positional invariance (LPI), but that deviations from metric theory should be detectable at any finite scale.
-(LPI is by definition that the outcome of any local nongravitational test experiment is independent of where or when it is performed.)
-Note that quasi-local deviations from LLI and LPI typically occur explicitly in differential laws such as conservation laws.
-That is, such laws may be different from their counterparts in metric theory since non-gravitational fields may couple to fields characterizing the FHSs in such a way that these couplings vanish in the local inertial frames.
+Despite this, any allowable theory does possess local Lorentz invariance (LLI), and furthermore it follows that we do have local position invariance (LPI), but that deviations from metric theory should be detectable at any finite scale.
+(LPI is by definition that the outcome of any local non-gravitational test experiment is independent of where or when it is performed.)